soundanalogous/Breakout/README.md

 Arduino-JS
 ===

 Arduino-JS enables rapid prototyping of browser-based applications that require physical inputs and outputs.
-Simply load StandardFirmata on your Arduino (or Arduino-compatible board) once and then use javascript (and html, css, etc) to use physical I/O with your web apps.
+Simply load StandardFirmata on your Arduino (or Arduino-compatible board, see list below) once and then use javascript (and html, css, etc) to use physical I/O with your web apps.
 You can also load pages on capable tablets and phones (browser must support websockets) if they are on the same wi-fi network as the computer running the Arduino-JS server.

-Arduino-JS is only supported for Arduino 1.0 and higher.
+Arduino-JS is currently only supported for Arduino 1.0 and higher.
 [Download Arduino 1.0](http://arduino.cc/en/Main/Software).

 Arduino-JS is currently alpha so the API is not 100% stable so expect changes if you pull future releases.
 The API should be locked down by mid January.